3uild-3thos/advanced-rust/Readme.md

 - Program structure
 - Testing a Native Rust program

 The final outcome of this week is that all students will successfully build and test their own native Rust vault program.
-The vault program be be able to:

-- Deposit and withdraw from a program-controlled vault account via PDA signing of an account derived from the depositor's signing address.
+The vault program be be able to deposit and withdraw from a program-controlled vault account via PDA signing of an account derived from the depositor's signing address.

 ### Week 2 - Escrow